Bibhusita Das

 Bibhusita Das is an Indian marine engineer.
-She is first Odia woman to become a marine engineer.
+She is the first Odia woman to become a marine engineer.
 Das is the first woman from Odisha to serve as an officer on a shipping vessel.

 As the only woman in an otherwise all-male crew she has defied social pressure and set aside societal conventions to do so.

 Early life and education

 Bibhusita Das was born and brought up in Cuttack, Odisha.
 Her father Kurunakar Das is a retired Bharat Sanchar Nigam Limited (BSNL) employee.
 The youngest of four sisters, she credits her parents for their support and encouragement.